History of Paris: Royal palace and the Louvre

 At the beginning of the Middle Ages, the royal residence was on the Île de la Cité.
 Between 1190 and 1202, King Philip II built the massive fortress of the Louvre, which was designed to protect the Right Bank against an English attack from Normandy.

 Before he departed for the Third Crusade, Philip II began construction of new fortifications for the city.
 He built a stone wall on the Left Bank, with thirty round towers.
 On the Right Bank, the wall extended for 2.8 kilometers, with forty towers to protect the new neighbourhoods of the growing medieval city.
 His third great project was to pave the mud streets with stone.
 Over the Seine, he also rebuilt two wooden bridges in stone, the Petit-Pont and Grand-Pont, and he began construction of a covered market, Les Halles.

 King Philip IV (r.
 1285-1314) reconstructed the royal residence on the Île de la Cité, transforming it into a palace.
 Two of the great ceremonial halls still remain within the structure of the Palais de Justice.
 He also built a more sinister structure, the Gibbet of Montfaucon, where the corpses of executed criminals were displayed.
 On 13 October 1307, he used his royal power to arrest the members of the Knights Templar, who, he felt, had grown too powerful, and on 18 March 1314, he had the Grand Master of the Order, Jacques de Molay, burned at the stake.

 Between 1356 and 1383, King Charles V built a new wall of fortifications around the city.
-He also built the Bastille, a large fortress guarding the Porte Saint-Antoine at the eastern end of Paris, and an imposing new fortress at Vincennes, east of city.
+He also built the Bastille, a large fortress guarding the Porte Saint-Antoine at the eastern end of Paris, and an imposing new fortress at Vincennes, east of the city.
 Charles V moved his official residence from the Île de la Cité to the Louvre, but preferred to live in the Hôtel Saint-Pol.